 - Amazon Including Amazon.com, Amazon.ca, Amazon.co.uk, Amazon.co.jp, Amazon.de, Amazon.at, Amazon.es, Amazon.fr, and Amazon.it, Amazon.in, as well as Amazon Payments.
 When you track an Amazon order you’ll get tracking details from many of the shipping companies they use, including the US Postal Service, UPS, OnTrac, LaserShip, Ensenda, Prestige, and more.

 - Chronopost (France)

-- DHL Including Express deliveries in most countries, US GlobalMail, UK Domestic Express, and Germany.
-We do not currently support DHL Express Germany, UK Domestic Express, SmartMail, DHL ActiveTracing, or DHL Freight.
+- DHL Including Express deliveries in most countries, as well as most shipments in Germany.
+Currently DHL GlobalMail information can only be shown in an online view.
+We do not currently support DHL Express Germany, DHL Parcel UK, SmartMail, DHL ActiveTracing, or DHL Freight.

 - FedEx Including most countries, as well as FedEx SmartPost.
 We do not currently support FedEx UK.